aohorodnyk/aohorodnyk.com/content/post/2023-06-10-fish-autovenv.md

 ### Task

-We aim to automate the activation of virtualenv when we navigate into the project folder or any of its sub-folders.
-Additionally, we want to deactivate virtualenv when exiting the project's scope.
+We aim to automate the activation of [virtualenv][virtualenv] when we navigate into the project folder or any of its sub-folders.
+Additionally, we want to deactivate [virtualenv][virtualenv] when exiting the project's scope.

-A bottom-up search for the virtualenv folder is crucial as multiple virtualenvs can reside within the project folder, and we need to use the nearest one.
+A bottom-up search for the [virtualenv][virtualenv] folder is crucial as multiple [virtualenv][virtualenv]s can reside within the project folder, and we need to use the nearest one.

 The ultimate goal is to devise a minimalist solution to minimize performance hindrances and ensure maximum compatibility with any Fish environment.